mtxadmin/ublock/README_en.md

 ## How to setup this filter list?

-First, if you didn't setup [uBlock Origin](https://github.com/gorhill/uBlock) yet (variant: [Nano Adblocker](https://github.com/NanoAdblocker/NanoCore)), do it right now.
+First, if you didn't setup [uBlock Origin](https://github.com/gorhill/uBlock) yet, do it right now.
 For the time, it is the best banner blocker solution.
 Think it so: tens of cool and skilled people all around the world will try to make you see *less* ads. :-)

 #### On a PC